hashicorp/consul/docs/v2-architecture/controller-architecture/guide.md

 func RegisterTypes(r resource.Registry) {
 	r.Register(resource.Registration{
 		Type:  pbv1alpha1.BarType,
-		Scope: resource.ScopePartition,
+		Scope: pbresource.Scope_SCOPE_PARTITION,
 		Proto: &pbv1alpha1.Bar{},
 	})
 }
 ```
-Note that Scope reference the scope of the new resource, `resource.ScopePartition`
+Note that Scope reference the scope of the new resource, `pbresource.Scope_SCOPE_PARTITION`
-mean that resource will be at the partition level and have no namespace, while `resource.ScopeNamespace` mean it will have both a namespace
+mean that resource will be at the partition level and have no namespace, while `pbresource.Scope_SCOPE_NAMESPACE` mean it will have both a namespace
 and a partition.

 Update the `NewTypeRegistry` method in [`type_registry.go`] to call your